dolanete/1-vector-class/README.md

-This is my repository of the code that I created to solve the problem for the first assignemnt in my Data Structures Class.
+This is my repository of the code that I created to solve the problem for the first assignment in my Data Structures Class.
+Vector class imitation